MILAN: Masked Image Pretraining on Language Assisted Representation

 \textbf{Language-Image pretraining.} Learning visual representations from language supervision is not new.
 Early work \cite{frome2013devise} embeds images and texts into a shared semantic space so that the model is able to recognize classes even without explicit labels.
 Other methods leverage the caption supervision to train the vision model by completing the image captioning task \cite{desai2021virtex} or {the} masked language modeling task \cite{sariyildiz2020icmlm}.
 Recently, benefiting from contrastive training \cite{yuan2021multimodal} and {the} scalability of modern backbones, CLIP \cite{radford2021clip} and ALIGN \cite{jia2021align} learn strong visual representations on large-scale image-text dataset{s}, advancing the transfer performance on {the} downstream vision tasks. {Later} works improve CLIP by introducing more {auxiliary} loss functions {to assist the image-text contrastive loss}, such as image self-supervision loss \cite{mu2021slip, li2021declip}, self-distillation loss \cite{cheng2021data}, and token-wise max similarity \cite{yao2021filip}.
 In this work, MILAN further improve{s} the representation quality of language-image pretraining by incorporating masked image pretraining.

 \textbf{Contrastive learning.} Contrastive methods \cite{caron2021dino, chen2021mocov3, chen2020simclr, he2020moco, tian2020goodview, chen2021siamese, grill2020byol, caron2020clusterassignment, wu2018nonparametricinstance, wang2021densecontrastive, xie2021pixelconsistency, alexey2016discriminative} learn augmentation invariance by enforcing similarity between {different} views augmented from the same image while avoiding model collapse.
-The learned representations can achieve high linear separability and are commonly evaluated by linear probing.
-However, contrastive learning heavily depends on strong data augmentation and effective negative sampling.
-Our method differs in that it uses a masked prediction objective with a reconstruction loss instead of {a} constrastive loss.
-Our method can learn powerful representations with simple data augmentations including random resized crop, random horizontal flip, and normalization.
+The learned representations show high linear separability and are commonly evaluated by linear probing.
+However, contrastive learning heavily depends on strong data augmentations and effective negative sampling.
+In contrast, MILAN uses a masked prediction objective with a reconstruction loss.
+Our method learns powerful representations with much simpler data augmentations.